 - Crowdfunding Phase – This will be a platform within COSS that will allow users to finance their own projects, and COSS will provide the means for fundraising across industries outside of the crypto sphere.

-- Smart Contracts Phase – This will be a functionality on the exchange that will allow businesses and associates to sign legal contracts and other terms of agreement on COSS, securing legal proceedings using the blockchain’s public ledger.
+- Smart Contracts Phase – This will be a functionality on the exchange that will allow businesses and associates to sign legal contracts and other terms of the agreement on COSS, securing legal proceedings using the blockchain’s public ledger.

 - Remittance Phase – Using COSS, individuals will be able to process international money transfers with ease.